 An outside consulting agreement is a private contract between a Wright State University employee and an outside entity under which that employee provides information or other services to the entity in exchange for compensation.

 The University normally does not become involved in negotiations surrounding an employee’s private consulting agreements.
 When carrying out these agreements, the faculty members or employees will be acting on their own, and if appropriate, may wish to have such agreements reviewed by counsel of their own choosing.

 Occasionally, the sponsor of a consulting agreement will insert provisions that purport to bind Wright State as well as the faculty member or employee.
-Documents containing promises that bind the University may only be executed by persons who are authorized under specific delegations of authority (such as the Director of Research and Sponsored Programs).
+Documents containing promises that bind the University may only be executed by persons who are authorized under specific delegations of authority (such as the authorized official in Research and Sponsored Programs).
 Consequently, if the sponsor will not remove such provisions, the agreement must be referred to the Office of Research and Sponsored Programs for review.

 Even though most consulting agreements are negotiated between the sponsor and the faculty member or employee without the need for official University review or approval, persons performing under consulting agreements should be aware of certain features of their University employment that could be impacted by that performance.
 These are summarized below.

 Employee Conflict of Interest Policy